 The Council has set a minimum revenue provision for the repayment of General Fund debt that has arisen from supported borrowing approvals (£256,000).

-1.32 Pioneer House
+1.31 Pioneer House

 The prudential borrowing for Pioneer House is being repaid over a 50 year period which equates to an MRP of £40,000 per annum.
-The revenue budgets for Pioneer House include the principal and interest charges relating to this debt.